oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

 ## Task 7: Expose your Application

 Now that your application is up and running, and given it is a web application, you need to allow access to it.
-First you'll create a **Service** to expose your application to the network.
+First you'll create a *Service* to expose your application to the network.

-Take a look back at the manifest for your application and the first couple of lines, specifically these ones:
+Take a look back at the *manifest file* for your application and the first couple of lines, specifically these ones:

 ~~~yaml
 spec: